• Skip to primary navigation

 Other Ingredients

 • Butter adds richness and flaky layers.
 Some paleo-dieters include butter in their meals, preferring grass-fed butter, while others stick to ghee or plant-based butters.
-Butter seems to be ok for me in moderation, so I use it here.
-If ghee is your preference, follow the method in my ghee pie crust recipe to chill and incorporate the ghee.
-For a vegan almond flour pie crust, use vegan butter, coconut oil, or palm oil instead.
+For a dairy-free / vegan crust, use vegan butter instead.

 • Ice water brings the dough together while keeping the butter cold.